lzim/mtl/blue/session02/s02_facilitator/mtl_session02_say.md

     - **Note:** If you are getting a red row-level security (RLS) error on the homepage, please let us know and we can grant you access. (_For instructions on how to grant users access, see [Facilitator One-Pager](https://github.com/lzim/mtl/blob/master/blue/session02/s02_facilitator/mtl_how_data_2.5_facilitator_one_pager.pdf)_).
 - We'll be opening the _Modeling to Learn_ data user interface (UI) in Power BI here today.
 - We'll show you how data you pull from here will be saved back to this secure site, so that you can protect patient PHI just as you do in all your work.
-- On the landing page, you will select the "Data UI (Viz)" Panel and then the "Clinic Selections" panel.
+- On the landing page, you will select the select the appropriate consortium and VISN tabs.
+Select the 'Clinic Selections' tab.

 ## To make selections & view data for your Team, go through Steps #2-4.